The Bob Next Door: Reception

 In its original American broadcast on the Fox network on May 16, 2010, "The Bob Next Door" was viewed by an estimated 6.258 million households and got a 2.9 rating/9 share in the 18–49 demographic.
-It came second in its time slot after the season finale of Survivor: Heroes v.
-Villains and became the second highest-rated show in Fox's "Animation Domination" programming block after a new episode of Family Guy, according to the Nielsen Media Research.
+It came second in its time slot after the season finale of Survivor: Heroes vs. Villains and became the second highest-rated show in Fox's "Animation Domination" programming block after a new episode of Family Guy, according to the Nielsen Media Research.